Town Close School

-Town Close School is an independent preparatory school located in Norwich, England.
-The heart of the School is two large town houses, one early Georgian and the other mid-Victorian.
-Purpose-built classrooms have been added in recent years along with an indoor heated swimming pool and a state of the art sports hall, attracting national attention.
-In more recent times they have bought an Astro-turf pitch with the Hewett School.

-In 2020 the school won the Tes Independent pre-prep of the year.
-Many pupils go on to attend the Norwich School with some attending Oundle, Stowe, and Greshams.
+Town Close School, established in 1932 is a co-educational independent preparatory school located in Norwich, England.
+Set on a beautiful 15 acre woodland site, the pupils at Town Close benefit from unrivalled facilities.
+Subject specific space include, a Sports Hall, Performance Hall, Swimming Pool, DT Room, Art Room, Computer Rooms, Library, Science Laboratories.
+The extended sports areas include Main Field and Fairfield and an Astro-turf, all only a short walk away.
+In 2020 the school won the Tes Independent Prep School of the Year.
+Many pupils go on to attend Norwich School and Norwich High School with some attending Oundle, Stowe, and Greshams.

 Sports

-The school has attained notable sporting success, with one pupil becoming the under-12 girls’ national javelin champion in July 2011, and 2 other pupils being placed in the National Prep Schools Athletics Championships, held at the Alexander Stadium in Birmingham.
+Sport plays a major part of school life at Town Close.
+It is an area in which children gain self-confidence, develop all aspects of physical fitness and learn a range of skills and techniques in a wide variety of sporting activities.
+It is also a medium through which many life skills are developed.
+These include: team work, good sportsmanship, self-discipline, respect for others, communication and fair play.
+An understanding of the physical benefits of regular exercise is developed to promote sport as an important part of a healthy lifestyle.

 Playing field

 The school has a playing field situated further out from the city on the Newmarket Road.
 Norwich City Football Club played at this Newmarket Road site from 1902 to 1908, with a record attendance of 10,366 against Sheffield Wednesday in a second round FA Cup match in 1908.
 Following a dispute over the conditions of renting the Newmarket Road ground, in 1908, the club moved to a new home, in a converted disused chalk pit in Rosary Road which became known as "The Nest".